worotyns/csp_examples/README.md

 Status:
  - Local scripts: allowed via CSP and checked by SRI integrity
  - Third party scripts: allowed via CSP and checked by SRI integrity
- - Service worker: allowed via CSP and checked by SRI integrity
+ - Service worker: allowed via CSP and NOT checked by SRI integrity

 Console shows:
 ```